Wrangle

 Default workspace permissions determine how the majority of your workspace interacts with an inbox, whereas individual permissions are the exceptions to the rule.

-By default, the default permission for everyone in your workspace is "Requester," and the permission for the person who created the inbox is "Admin."
+By default, the permission for everyone in your workspace is "Requester," and the permission for the person who created the inbox is "Admin."

 Automations